SerhiiQAA/Cypress-example-test-Wikipedia-Docker/README.md

 * Run the container for testing with docker run.
 * For the graphical interface, use X11 forwarding.

 That's it!
-You now have clear instructions to run Cypress tests using Docker.
-If you have any additional questions, feel free to ask! 😊
+You now have clear instructions to run Cypress tests using Docker! 😊